CounterpartyXCP/Documentation/UI/CLI.md

 *Issue a new asset, issue more of an existing asset or transfer the ownership of an asset.*

 * --source = the source address
-* --transfer-destination = for transfer of ownership of asset issuance rights
+* --transfer-destination = for transfer of ownership of asset issuance rights.
 * --quantity = the quantity of ASSET to be issued
 * --asset = the name of the asset to be issued (if it’s available)
 * --divisible = whether or not the asset is divisible (must agree with previous issuances)
-* --description = a description of the asset (set to ‘LOCK’ to lock against further issuances with non‐zero quantities)
+* --description = a description of the asset (set to ‘LOCK’ to lock against further issuances with non‐zero quantities).
+It can be up to 41 bytes with opreturn and up to 52 with pubkeyhash (see Optional Arguments further below).
 * --fee = the exact fee to be paid to miners

 Assets can be divisible or indivisible (the smallest unit is 1).
 Issuance and transfer